Raukaz/HR-management-control-system/README.md

 # HR Management and Control System

-A HRMS (human resources management system) software web applications used to manage human resources and related processes.
+A basic HRMS (human resources management system) software web applications used to manage human resources and related processes.